Oichkatzelesfrettschen/UNIX-V7-BCPL-Kit/bcplkit-0.9.7/doc/porting-to-64bit.md

 ### Building for 32‑ or 64‑bit

 Running `makeall` selects an interface file based on the host and then invokes `make` in each subdirectory.
-It sets the `BUILD_BITS` environment variable which the Makefile uses to choose appropriate compiler and linker flags.
+Set `BITS` to `32` or `64` to control the word size passed to the assembler and linker.
 For example,

 To build the experimental 64-bit version set `BITS=64` when invoking `makeall` or `make`: